MeredithCorpOSS/adimate/README.md

                  }
 2. event   - on what event do we need to execute the effect supported values 'hover', 'infullviewport', 'inpartialviewport', 'load'
-3. repeat  - once, continious or no of times
+3. repeat  - 1 or no of times, if 0 considered infinite
 4. devices - mobile, tablet, desktop, all
+4. interval -

+Events
-5. notify  - supports multiple events
+supports multiple events

-             1. onEnter()
+             1. onAnimationStart

-             2. onLeave()
+             2. onAnimationStop

-             3. onDone()
+             3. onDone

-Returns
+             4. onStart

+Methods

 1. start() - will run irrespective of event

 2. stop()  - will permanently stop the event

 3. watch() - will cycle back to event mode

+4. get() -
+5. set() -